-Fiat money has neither intrinsic value nor convertibility into a valuable commodity.
-This raises interesting questions about the nature of money, the role of taxation and public debt in relation to government expenditure, and the democratic potential of modern societies.
+A fiat currency has neither intrinsic value nor convertibility into a valuable commodity.
+This raises interesting questions about the nature of a currency, the role of taxation and public debt in relation to government spending, and the democratic potential of modern societies.

-When money takes the form of a valuable commodity (e.g. gold) or is convertible into a valuable commodity at a fixed rate (as was the case under the gold standard or as was true of the US dollar from 1945-1971 under Bretton Woods), it may seem easier to understand why people are willing to accept it in exchange for goods and services.
+When a currency is convertible into a valuable commodity at a fixed rate (as was the case under the gold standard or as was true of the US dollar from 1945-1971 under Bretton Woods), it may seem easier to understand why people are willing to accept the currency in exchange for goods and services.
 A valuable commodity provides a store of value (a form of wealth or saving) in itself.

-But fiat money is not backed by a valuable commodity, and in itself is worthless.
+But a fiat currency is not backed by a valuable commodity, and in itself is worthless.
 The reason for its general acceptance in exchange is therefore not immediately obvious.
-Although we may be happy to accept worthless pieces of paper or metal or even mere numbers on a computer screen as money once everyone else has, this doesn’t explain how fiat money gains acceptance in the first place.
+Although we may be happy to accept worthless pieces of paper or metal or even mere numbers on a computer screen as currency once everyone else has, this doesn’t explain how a fiat currency gains acceptance in the first place.

-The chartalist view, adopted by modern monetary theorists, is that demand for fiat money derives from the fact that people are compelled to pay taxes in it.
+The chartalist view, adopted by modern monetary theorists, is that demand for a currency derives from the fact that people are compelled to pay taxes in it.

 A simple thought experiment, grounded in historical experience, is often used to illustrate the point.
 Imagine a nation that has just gained sovereignty.
-In the past, its people may have been using a valuable commodity or a foreign currency for the purposes of exchange, but now the government decides to introduce its own fiat money.
-To ensure the community accepts it, the government can impose a tax, payable only in the new fiat money.
+In the past, its people may have been using a valuable commodity or a foreign currency for the purpose of exchange, but now the government decides to introduce its own currency.
+To ensure the community accepts it, the government can impose a tax, payable only in the new currency.
 This ensures a demand for the currency.
 People now have a need to obtain the currency in order to pay taxes.
 The government’s first step, then, in setting up the new currency is to impose a tax obligation.

-Before people can pay the tax, however, they somehow have to get hold of the new fiat money.
-To make this possible, the government can buy some goods and services (which could include labor services) from the non-government, using the new money.
-Alternatively, it could lend some newly created fiat money to the non-government.
-This will put some money into circulation – create money – which can then be used in exchange as well as for tax payments.
+Before people can pay the tax, however, and meet their obligation, they somehow have to get hold of the currency.
+To make this possible, the government can buy some goods and services (which could include labor services) from non-government, using the new currency.
+Alternatively, the government could lend some of its currency to non-government.
+Once the currency has been issued, through government spending or lending, it can then be used by people in exchange as well as for tax payments.

 The Role of Taxation

-Taxation serves a different purpose.
-As already mentioned, viewed at the most fundamental level, the enforcement of a tax obligation ensures a demand for the government’s money.
-By imposing a tax, the government creates a need within the non-government for its currency.
-This ensures a willingness on the part of some in the non-government to transact with the government, and enables some resources to be transferred from the private to public sector.
+Taxation serves other important purposes.
+As already mentioned, viewed at the most fundamental level, the enforcement of a tax obligation ensures a demand for the currency.
+By imposing a tax, the government creates a need within non-government for the currency.
+This ensures a willingness on the part of some in the non-government sector to transact with government, and enables some resources to be transferred from the private to public sector.

-Taxes are also used to moderate non-government spending during inflationary and deflationary periods.
+Taxes are also used to moderate private spending during inflationary and deflationary episodes.
 When economic activity is strong and demand is testing the limits of productive capacity, prices of goods and services tend to rise.
-The government can ease the inflationary pressure by raising taxes, which withdraws some of the non-government’s spending power.
+The government can ease the inflationary pressure by raising taxes, which withdraws some private spending power.
 When economic activity is weak, the government can do the reverse.

-Much of this moderation of non-government spending occurs automatically, through the ‘automatic stabilizers’.
+Much of this moderation of private spending occurs automatically, through what are called the ‘automatic stabilizers’.
 When income and employment expand, people pay more tax and receive less in welfare benefits, even if the government does nothing to alter tax rates and benefit programs.
 When income and employment contract, tax payments fall and welfare receipts rise.

 Taking these considerations together, taxation enables the transference of real resources from the private to public sector in a non-inflationary manner.
-By removing some non-government spending power, the government is able to purchase goods and services without unduly bidding up prices.
-So, although taxes do not fund public education, health care and other services, they do create space for them.
+By removing some private spending power, the government is able to purchase goods and services without unduly bidding up prices.
+So, although taxes do not finance public education, health care and other services, they do create space for them.
 They provide scope for the government to develop its socioeconomic program.
 However, in real terms, it is actually the government spending that taxes away private resources.
-When the government purchases goods or services, these are removed from the non-government and transferred to the public domain.
+When the government purchases goods or services, these are removed from the private sector and transferred to the public domain.

 Ultimately, the size of the public sector relative to the private sector is a political choice.
 The right tend to prefer lower taxes and a smaller role for government; the left tend to support higher taxes, which create greater space for public-sector activity.

 Nevertheless, the absence of a financial constraint is very significant.
-When economists, commentators or politicians claim that the government “can’t afford” a popular social program, there is good reason to be skeptical.
-This is especially true if, like now, there happens to be high unemployment, underemployment and under-utilization of resources.
-The government could enable full employment and full utilization of resources by purchasing the necessary goods and services with its own, freely created fiat money.
+When politicians or commentators claim that the government “can’t afford” a popular social program, there is good reason to be skeptical.
+This is especially true if there happen to be high unemployment, underemployment and under-utilization of resources.
+The government could enable full employment and full utilization of resources by purchasing the necessary goods and services with its own, freely created currency.

 For instance, modern monetary theorists point out that full employment could be achieved by the government introducing a job guarantee at minimum wage to anyone who wishes to work.
 Once economic activity picked up in the rest of the economy, enterprises that paid above minimum wage would attract workers out of the job-guarantee program.